 Put your to-do list in your calendar

-Once you have written your to-do list, I highly recommend putting your to-do list in your calendar.
+Once you have written your to-do list, I highly recommend putting a to-do list in your calendar.
 Start with your non-negotiable items, this includes tasks such as work or school.
-Then schedule in time for self-care, exercise and time to see friends and family.
-After all of these appointments and tasks are in your calendar, add in the remaining tasks from your to-do list.
+Then schedule time for self-care, exercise and time to see friends and family.
+After all of these appointments and tasks are on your calendar, add the remaining tasks from your to-do list.

 By doing this you will clearly see what your days look like and you will see if you’re packing too much into one day or if you’re wasting time on things which aren’t important.

 Prioritise and don’t multi-task

 While multitasking might seem productive, when you’re working on a task or project, multitasking decreases your productivity.
 By focusing on one task at a time you’re going to work more efficiently.
 Your mind will be clearer and the task at hand will become simpler because it’s the only thing you’re focused on.

 Create daily routines to stay organised and on top of things.
 Starting with your morning routine, how can you use your morning routine to stay more organised?
 Maybe you could wake up earlier?
 Maybe you could use your mornings to meal prep?

 How about your evening routine?
 Is there anything you can do in the evening to prepare for the next day?
 Such as packing your bag, preparing your lunch and choosing your outfit.
 When creating a morning and an evening routine, decide what time you will start, how long it will take and what you will do during your routine.

 At the start of the month, I will open up my Positivity Planner and write down my goals, habits and bucket list for the month ahead.
 By having monthly goals I’m more likely to achieve everything on my list.
 In the past when I’ve set myself a New Year’s Resolution, my motivation tends to wear thin and I usefully forget about my goal by the end of the year.
 Another reason why I prefer monthly goals is that it allows smaller goals to be added to your list.